home-assistant/home-assistant.io/source/_integrations/integration.markdown

 of an **integral** by a finite sum.

 The integration sensors are updated upon changes of the **source**.
-Fast sampling source sensors provide better results.
+Fast sampling source sensors provide more accurate results.
 In this implementation, the default is the Trapezoidal method, but Left and Right methods can optionally be used.